Seif555/desktop-vision-automation/README.md

 │  ├─ top-left.png
 │  ├─ center.png
 │  └─ bottom-right.png
-├─ demo/                         # optional: small demo GIF or short video (optional).
 └─ .gitignore

-Note: The runtime output folder tjm-project is expected to be created on the Desktop (outside the repo) before running the script.
+Note: The runtime output folder tjm-project is expected to be created on the Desktop (outside the repo) before running the script and it has 10 test posts already and you can delete them if you want.
 The repo contains the code and the required annotated screenshots.

 Installation & run (generic instructions)